Color–color diagram

 A color–color diagram is a means of comparing the colors of an astronomical object at different wavelengths.
 Astronomers typically observe at narrow bands around certain wavelengths, and objects observed will have different brightnesses in each band.
-The difference in brightness between two bands is referred to as color.
+The difference in brightness between two bands is referred to as an object's color index, or simply color.
 On color–color diagrams, the color defined by two wavelength bands is plotted on the horizontal axis, and the color defined by another brightness difference will be plotted on the vertical axis.